-Tree may reach 10m high.
+This Tree may reach 10m high.
 Leaves are glossy, leathery and simple.
-Large, solitary Flowers are actinomorphic.
+Impressive, large, solitary Flowers are actinomorphic.
 Fruit apex has the remains of the persistent calyx.
-Many flat smooth Seeds form.
+Many flat, smooth Seeds form.

 Rothmannia capensis, Gardenia capensis, Randia bellatula, Gardenia rothmannia.